 Tyre punctures can happen to any cyclist.
 As long as you have the necessary tools for changing tyres and tubes and a spare tube or a tyre repair kit, this need not mean the end of your cycle tour, however.
-For bikes with quick-releases all you need are two tyre levers made of plastic and a pump; if your wheels are secured with nuts you also need a suitable wrench for removing the wheel.
+For bicycles with quick-releases all you need in addition are two plastic tyre levers and a pump.